JonEllis/jellyfin-electron/README.md

   cd jellyfin-electron
   ```

-## Run for development
+## Dependencies

-Install dependencies
+The main dependency that the project won't fetch itself is `npm`.
+See the [npm installation docs](https://www.npmjs.com/get-npm) for how to do that.

+Once you have npm, you can install all the other dependencies:

 ``` shell
 npm install
 ```

+## Run for development

 Run this like a standard Electron app